Understanding My Prognosis

 - Think about and voice your choices around personal boundaries and privacy and confidentiality during your final days and after your death.

 - Have you discussed the visitors you want at your bedside in your final days?
-Any specific instructions for them during this time?
+Do you have any specific instructions for them during this time?

 - Do you have cultural spiritual advisors that you want to be called?